eonil/FileSystemEvents/README.md

 2014/11/13
 Hoon H.

-Provides dead-simple access to `FSEvents` framework.
+Provides dead-simple access to `FSEvents` framework for Swift.
-Mainly written in Objective-C due to lack of support from Swift.
+Low level core is written in Objective-C due to lack of support from Swift.
 (lacks some flags, lacks C-callback function)